Home / Publications / Transformer Oil Restoration with DRYCORE DC-R Technology

 Transformer Oil Restoration with DRYCORE DC-R Technology

 Transformer oil restoration is a process aimed at fully recovering the insulating and operational properties of transformer oil that have degraded during long-term operation.
-Transformer oil restoration allows used insulating oil to be restored to a condition comparable to new oil, significantly extending its service life and ensuring reliable operation of power equipment.
+It allows waste insulating oil to be restored to a condition comparable to new, significantly extending its service life and ensuring reliable operation of power equipment.

-The primary reason for transformer oil regeneration is the deterioration of its acid number and overall performance characteristics.
-High-quality transformer oil must provide excellent electrical insulation, strong resistance to oxidation, and efficient heat dissipation.
-It should also have a low pour point, high flash point, and low volatility to ensure safe operation at elevated working temperatures.
+The primary reason for transformer oil regeneration is the increase in its acid number and the deterioration of its overall performance.
+High-quality transformer oil shall provide excellent electrical insulation, strong resistance to oxidation, and efficient heat dissipation.
+It should also have a low pour point, a high flash point, and low volatility to ensure safe operation at elevated temperatures.

 Acid Number Growth and Oil Aging Mechanisms